derryl0925/cse15l-lab-reports/lab3.md

 Hey everyone!
 I'm Derrick and today I'll be guiding you through commands in CSE 15L.
 There are a few interesting commands, `less`, `find`, and `grep`.
 Today we will take a deeper look and dive into the command **`grep`**!

 We will be going over:
 Four interesting command-line options or alternate ways to use **`grep`** as well as a few examples for each new option found on files and directories from `./technical`, which was a directory given in the CSE 15L stringsearch-data folder.
+The command `grep` by itself is used to search for a string in a given file or directory, but we will be exploring the various ways that can modify or filter the search.

 ---
 # **Alternate ways to use `grep`**